Our Databases data source currently support MySQL, PostgreSQL, and Amazon Redshift databases.

-Run through this checklist to prepare your database for connecting to Geckoboard:
+Run through this list to prepare your database for connecting to Geckoboard.

 - Verify that your database is running correctly.